adnamalin/yum-or-yuck/README.md

 * Handling input errors with Yelp API (characters)

 ##Next Steps
-* Chrome Extension that makes Chicago City API calls and scrapes the Yelp listing you are own so you don't need to go to seperate app
+* Refactor current code and clean up views
 * Allow users to vote on listings if they are 'worth the risk'
 * Pull more info from Yelp, for example display 3 recent reviews instead of 1 snippet
 * Parse violation descriptions into more readable text
 * Improve styling
 * Look into nationwide database for health inspections?
+* Chrome Extension that makes Chicago City API calls and scrapes the Yelp listing you are own so you don't need to go to seperate app